MandyHe7/Toronto-Bids-Awarded-Contracts/README.md

 ## Overview

-This repo provides students with a foundation for their own projects associated with *Telling Stories with Data*.
-You do not need every aspect for every paper and you should delete aspects that you do not need.
+This paper utilized data obtained from Open Data Toronto, specifically the "Toronto Bids Awarded Contracts" data set.
+The "Toronto Bids Awarded Contracts" dataset provides a valuable overview of the procurement activities of the City of Toronto.
+This study evaluates Toronto's public contracts to assess how well supplier diversity objectives are being met.

 ## File Structure

 The repo is structured as:

--   `data/raw_data` contains the raw data as obtained from X.
+-   `data/raw_data` contains the raw data as obtained from Open Data Toronto.
 -   `data/analysis_data` contains the cleaned dataset that was constructed.
 -   `model` contains fitted models.
 -   `other` contains relevant literature, details about LLM chat interactions, and sketches.